 2. Maintain positive habits

-Now we’re going back out into the world, it’s important the we continue to prioritise self-care.
+Now we’re back out into the world, it’s important that we continue to prioritise self-care.
 This includes sticking with any hobbies or interests you got into during restrictions – these positive habits will help to keep you feeling healthy and well.